hdShang/arxiv-daily/docs/cs-RO/2025-11-18/papers/251114161v2-robotidy-a-3d-gaussian-splatting-household-tidying-benchmark-for-emb.md

 ---
 layout: default
-title: RoboTidy : A 3D Gaussian Splatting Household Tidying Benchmark for Embodied Navigation and Action
+title: "RoboTidy : A 3D Gaussian Splatting Household Tidying Benchmark for Embodied Navigation and Action"
 ---

 # RoboTidy : A 3D Gaussian Splatting Household Tidying Benchmark for Embodied Navigation and Action